kevcc/guide/.github/ISSUE_TEMPLATE.md

-Insert description of issue here
+Insert a description of the issue here

 ---